Stefan Thomke Keynote Speaker

-Professor Thomke has taught and chaired executive education programs on innovation, R&D management, product & service development, and operations, both at Harvard Business School and in company programs around the world.
-He chairs the General Management Program (GMP) at HBS and has been a core faculty member in many executive education programs, including the Advanced Management Program (AMP), and the global Senior Executive Leadership Program (SELP) in Dubai, Mumbai, and Shanghai.
+Professor Thomke is a frequent conference speaker and advisor to global business leaders.
+He has taught and chaired executive education programs on innovation, R&D management, product & service development, and operations, both at Harvard Business School and in company programs around the world.
+He chairs the General Management Program (GMP) at HBS and has been a core faculty member of many executive education programs, including the Advanced Management Program (AMP), and the global Senior Executive Leadership Program (SELP) in Dubai, Mumbai, and Shanghai.

 He also chairs Leading Product Innovation, which helps business leaders revamp their innovation systems for greater competitive advantage.
-He was faculty chair of HBS executive education in South Asia, where he still co-chairs the School’s research activities, and he has served on advisory and supervisory boards of start-up and established companies.
+He was faculty chair of HBS executive education and research in South Asia and has served on advisory and supervisory boards of start-up and established companies.
 Previously, Thomke was faculty chair of the MBA Required Curriculum and faculty co-chair of the doctoral program in Science, Technology and Management.
 He is the recipient of many awards, including the Apgar Award for Innovation in Teaching at HBS, a finalist for the Harvard Business Review McKinsey Award, and author of the bestselling article in MIT Sloan Management Review.

 His research and writings have focused primarily on the process, economics, and management of business experimentation.
 He is a widely published author with more than one hundred articles, cases and notes published in books and leading journals, such as: California Management Review, European Business Review, Harvard Business Review, Management Science, Organization Science, Research Policy, Sloan Management Review, Strategic Management Journal and Scientific American.
-He is also author of the books Experimentation Matters: Unlocking the Potential of New Technologies for Innovation (Harvard Business School Press, 2003) and Managing Product and Service Development (McGraw-Hill/Irwin, 2006).
-His book Experimentation Works: The Surprising Power of Business Experiments (Harvard Business Review Press) was published in Spring 2020.
-It has been listed as one of best books of 2020 by CEO Magazine.
+He is also author of the books Experimentation Matters: Unlocking the Potential of New Technologies for Innovation (Harvard Business School Press, 2003), Managing Product and Service Development (McGraw-Hill/Irwin, 2006), and Experimentation Works: The Surprising Power of Business Experiments (Harvard Business Review Press, 2020).